Learntous7/Collect/README.md

 This repository automatically collects, validates, and archives Tor bridges.
 A GitHub Action runs hourly to fetch new bridges from the official Tor Project and appends unique entries to the lists.

-**Note:** This is an accumulative archive.
-New bridges are added to the files without deleting the old ones, creating a comprehensive list of potential connection points.

 ## 📂 Bridge Lists (Raw Links)